-The Government has announced a call for evidence on Insurance Premium Tax (IPT) to ensure that it operates in a fair and efficient way, modernising the rules as needed to reflect commercial, regulatory, and other wider developments.
+The Government announced a call for evidence on Insurance Premium Tax (IPT) to ensure that it operates in a fair and efficient way, modernising the rules as needed to reflect commercial, regulatory, and other wider developments.
 The Government wants to make it as easy as possible for taxpayers to pay the right tax at the right time, while also exploring options for addressing instances of unfair outcomes.

-The Government is therefore seeking feedback on:
+The Government sought feedback on: